 So what can we do, and where are we going from here?

 Let’s go back to the punk analogy.
 It started out as a radical youth movement, something rebellious, kicking against the status quo.
 It was a rejection of mainstream style and ethics – just like sustainable fashion is today.
 Then it got co-opted by those who ‘smelled money’, like Dame Westwood.
 Once it was fully commercialised and exploited, it became crap – posh boys with nothing much to complain about posed as punks, fashion designers sold pre-ripped ‘punk’ clothes for hundreds of dollars , and eventually the whole movement lost its relevance, turning into a watered down version of itself in the form ‘New Wave’ (hello, Duran Duran!).

 The same could well happen to ethical fashion.
-Whilst the movement began at the grassroots level with the intention of improving the lives of garment workers and cleaning up the environment, now that there’s money to be made, its meaning and definition are becoming distorted.
+Whilst the movement began at the grassroots level with the intention of improving the lives of garment workers and cleaning up the environment, now that there’s money to be made, its meaning and definition are becoming distorted and diluted.